• Skip to primary navigation

 • Orzo Pasta- These small pieces mix well with all the ingredients making each bite of this pasta salad the best bite because each bite is filled with all the great-tasting ingredients.

-• Olive Oil- A light-tasting and healthy option that won't overpower the flavor of the food
+• Olive Oil- A light-tasting option that won't overpower the flavor of the food

 • Basil Pesto- Packed with basil leaves, garlic, pine nuts, and parmesan cheese flavors.
 You can use store-bought pesto or even make your own